mlefree/mle-tools-node/.memory-bank/progress.md

 - Updated bpstatus.json version from 0.0.13 to 0.0.14

 Upcoming changes in development include:
+- Added a new optional `key` property to `IWorkerData` interface to better identify duplicate workers
+- Enhanced duplicate detection in `DefaultWorkerStore` using the new key property
 - Enhanced AbstractWorkerStore.release method to accept a shouldKeepInQueue parameter
 - Refactored QueueLauncher to pass shouldKeepInQueue parameter to workerStore.release
 - Updated DefaultWorkerStore to support the new release method signature